asfolcini/QStudio/README.md

 - Add reading of custom csv for historical data
 - A Complete Report for a Symbol (html template)
-- Basket of systems ( generate report for single system and one full report with summarized equity line)
+- Basket of systems ( generate report for single system and one full report with summarized equity line) Have a directory with all backtested systems (html list), for each backtested generate a compositive equity with summ values